-- 3) In matters relating to tort, delict or quasi delict, in the courts of the place where the harmful event occurred. - 13.7 The plaintiffs have argued that the channelling provisions in Articles III.1 and III.4 of the 1992 Civil Liability Convention preclude any liability of classification societies.
-They have also maintained that it has been established by English and American leading cases that the shipowner is the only party responsible for the operation, maintenance and seaworthiness of the vessel and that no such liability can lie with the classification society which is neither the guarantor nor the underwriter of the classed vessel. - 13.8 The first court hearing was held on 4 December 2000.
+- 12.8 The first court hearing was held on 4 December 2000.
 Only procedural issues were dealt with at the hearing.
 The Court ordered the parties to submit pleadings on a specific procedural issue, ie whether the plaintiffs' action was a nullity due to the fact that the plaintiffs had not given sufficient details on the grounds of their action.
-In February 2001 the Court rejected the defence of nullity. - 13.9 In March 2001 the 1992 Fund commenced legal action under a special procedure directly before the Supreme Court of Cassation requesting that the Court should decide that Article 5.3 of the Brussels Convention did not apply to the plaintiffs' action, since it related to a declaration of non-liability.
-Subsequently the French Government and the four companies in the Total Group took corresponding actions. - 13.10 If the actions before the Supreme Court of Cassation succeed, the actions on the merits of the case before the Court in Syracuse will be discontinued.
+In February 2001 the Court rejected the defence of nullity. - 12.9 In March 2001 the 1992 Fund commenced legal action under a special procedure directly before the Supreme Court of Cassation requesting that the Court should decide that Article 5.3 of the Brussels Convention did not apply to the plaintiffs' action, since it related to a declaration of non-liability.
+Subsequently the French Government and the four companies in the Total Group took corresponding actions. - 12.10 If the actions before the Supreme Court of Cassation succeed, the actions on the merits of the case before the Court in Syracuse will be discontinued.
 Consequently the 1992 Fund requested that the latter Court should suspend the proceedings before it pending the Supreme Court's decision.
-It is expected that the Court of Syracuse will render its decision on the Fund's request shortly.
+On 31 July 2001 the Court in Syracuse granted the 1992 Fund's request.

-14 Actions by the 1992 Fund against RINA SpA and Registro Italiano Navale
+13 Actions by the 1992 Fund against RINA SpA and Registro Italiano Navale

-14.1 At its 8th session the Executive Committee was informed that in order to protect the 1992 Fund's position, the Director had filed legal actions against RINA SpA and Registro Italiano Navale in the Tribunal de Commerce in Vannes, the Tribunal de Commerce in La Roche sur Yon and the Tribunal de Commerce in Lorient, requesting the Courts to join the 1992 Fund in the proceedings commenced by the Conseil Général de Morbihan and others.
+- 13.1 At its 8th session the Executive Committee was informed that in order to protect the 1992 Fund's position, the Director had filed legal actions against RINA SpA and Registro Italiano Navale in the Tribunal de Commerce in Vannes, the Tribunal de Commerce in La Roche sur Yon and the Tribunal de Commerce in Lorient, requesting the Courts to join the 1992 Fund in the proceedings commenced by the Conseil Général de Morbihan and others.
 It was further noted that the 1992 Fund had requested that the Courts should suspend the proceedings until the results of the various investigations into the cause of the incident had been completed.
-It was noted that the Director had emphasised that the 1992 Fund's actions were of a protective nature and that the Fund reserved its right to present at a later stage claims against the two defendants for reimbursement of any amounts which the Fund might have paid under the 1992 Conventions to victims of oil pollution damage and that the Fund had also reserved its right to take similar actions against any other party who might be liable in the light of the results of the investigations into the cause of the incident.
+It was noted that the Director had emphasised that the 1992 Fund's actions were of a protective nature and that the Fund reserved its right to present at a later stage claims against the two defendants for reimbursement of any amounts which the Fund might have paid under the 1992 Conventions to victims of oil pollution damage and that the Fund had also reserved its right to take similar actions against any other party who might be liable in the light of the results of the investigations into the cause of the incident. - 13.2 The Executive Committee endorsed the Director's position and the steps taken by him to protect the 1992 Fund's interests, in particular the actions taken against RINA SpA and Registro Italiano Navale (document 92FUND/EXC.8/8, paragraph 3.49). - 13.3 There has been no development in respect of the legal actions taken by the 1992 Fund.

-92FUND/EXC.13/3

-- 14.2 The Executive Committee endorsed the Director's position and the steps taken by him to protect the 1992 Fund's interests, in particular the actions taken against RINA SpA and Registro Italiano Navale (document 92FUND/EXC.8/8, paragraph 3.49). - 14.3 There has been no development in respect of the legal actions taken by the 1992 Fund.